johnny49r/watt-iz/demo-projects/watt_iz_audio/WATT_IZ_AUDIO_README.md

 ## Hardware Requirements
 - Functional 2.8" LCD with either capacitive or resistive touch screen.
-- Small 4 ohn speaker connected to the SPKR pins.
+- Small 4 ohm speaker connected to the SPKR pins.

 ## Microphone Specifications
 The microphone used in the Watt-IZ hardware is a TDK ICS-43434 MEMS device with